northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    #SBATCH --array=1-10%1

-To illustrate, let's consider three possible ways to process a collection input files.
+To illustrate, let's consider three possible ways to process a collection of input files.

 #.
 Write a single script that loops through the input files and executes the processing code.
 #.
 Write a script that processes a single file and submits it multiple times, once for each file, with the filename accepted as a parameter.